squid-cache/squid-cache.github.io/Features/CustomErrors.rst

  %d:: seconds elapsed since request received (not yet implemented)

  %D:: Squid-generated error details.
 May contain other error page formating codes.
 Currently only SSL connection failures are detailed.
 For example, %D in a customized ''ERR_SECURE_CONNECT_FAIL'' response may be expanded into "The host name you are connecting to (foo.com) does not match any of the certificate names (foo.org, foo.net)...").
 Supported since Squid v3.2.0.4.
+See also: application-level error code (%x) and system level error code/detail (%e/%E).

  %e:: errno